 Newer firmware improves performance, security and stability.
 Major firmware versions add new capabilities as well.

-It is important to note that the exact steps may vary depending on the model of your Xfinity router or modem.
-If you are unsure about how to update the firmware on your Xfinity router or modem, you can refer to the user manual or contact Xfinity support for assistance.
+It is important to note that the exact behavior may vary by model.
+If you are unsure, refer to the user manual or contact Xfinity support for assistance.

 7. Limit Connected Devices